gniewomir/betting-rec-task/docs/ADD-separate-domain-layer.md

   * separation of businesses and technical concerns
   * knowledge preservation
   * increased security and robustness of code - thanks to assertion and tests heavy, domain first approach it brings
-* As problem domain seems to be heavier on business process complexity - because of regualated domain, than technical complexity - benefits of separate domain layer seems to outweigh cons
+* As problem domain seems to be heavier on business process complexity - because of regulated domain, than technical complexity - benefits of separate domain layer seems to outweigh cons